Perception Control: Change the Lens, Change the Game

 Take the period following the 2008 financial crisis as a key illustration: Central banks, led by the U.S. Federal Reserve, launched multiple rounds of quantitative easing, slashed interest rates, and reassured the public that robust growth was on the horizon.
 Stock markets indeed rebounded, hitting unprecedented highs.
 Yet wages remained stagnant for many average workers in the background, and national debts ballooned to staggering levels.
 Balancing those books was continually postponed in the name of “temporary measures,” leaving the underlying structural issues unresolved.

 Perception Management played a starring role in maintaining the illusion of stability.
 Headlines proclaimed record highs in major stock indices.
 Financial news outlets showcased CEOs boasting of innovation and expansion.
-But everyday Americans saw their purchasing power erode.
-Citations from economists like Joseph Stiglitz highlight the widening inequality in the aftermath of these policies, emphasizing that GDP growth alone presents a misleading snapshot of economic well-being.
+But every day, Americans saw their purchasing power erode.
+Citations from economists like Joseph Stiglitz highlight the widening inequality in the aftermath of these policies, emphasising that GDP growth alone presents a misleading snapshot of economic well-being.
 In short, illusions of recovery serve those in control while the broader public grapples with a future that remains alarmingly fragile.

 Central Bankers’ Mission to “Inflate or Die